lambdamikel/picoram-ultimate/README.md

 match your machine. **If your machine does not work with the corresponding [supplied default `ULTIMATE.INI` files](software/)**, then you will have to determine the threshold values yourself.
-There are two methods of doing so which are described in the next subsection.
+There are two methods for doing so.
+These methods are described in the next subsection.